 14.010.
 Purpose

 14.020.
 Definitions

 14.030.
 Prohibitions for Officers and Employees

 14.040.
 Prohibitions for Officers and Employees in Executive or Administrative Capacities

 14.050.
 Disclosure by Officers

-14.060.
-No Discrimination for Reports

 14.070.
 Financial Interest Statements

+14.075.
+Conflict of Interest - Board of Governors

 14.080.
 Campaign Contributions

-14.090.
-Code of Conduct for State Employees

 14.100.
 Nepotism

 14.110.
 Disclosure of Relationships

 14.120.
 Limitation of Gifts

 14.130.
 Sale of Textbooks to Students

 14.140.
 Transactions with Students

 14.150.
 Other Commercial Transactions

 14.160.
 Sanctions for Violations

 14.170.
 Sponsored Projects

 14.180.
 Fiscal Misconduct

+14.190.
+Retaliation Prohibited

 14.010.
 Purpose.
+Members of the Board of Governors and University officers and employees are to refrain from personal business or other activity that could conflict with proper execution of their duties and responsibilities or which could impair their ability to make impartial decisions.
+Members of the Board of Governors and University officers and employees should subordinate their financial and personal interests to those of the University.
+Pursuant to this chapter, members of the Board of Governors and University officers and employees are to disclose any material financial or personal interests they may have which could reasonably be seen as presenting a conflict between the interests of the University and their own financial or personal interests.
 It is desirable that officers and employees of the University be well informed about, and carefully adhere to, all laws regarding conflict of interest.
 It also is desirable that officers and employees be alert to situations which may have the appearance of a conflict of interest.
 The purpose of this policy is to set forth the applicable provisions of law and to assist officers and employees in their efforts to avoid any actual or perceived conflict of interest.